waynodiablo/Oystercard/further_javascript/walkthroughs/12_testing_factories.md

 }]);
 ```

 To get the feature tests passing we need to include the factory in `index.html` (if only Protractor made this clear in its error messages!).
+To see the proper error message, go to http://localhost:8080 and check the error console.

-Put in the `<head>` of the page
+To fix this put in the `<head>` of the page

 ```html
 <script src="js/factories/ToDoFactory.js"></script>